flyteorg/flyte/docs/source/gen/flytectl_register_files.rst

       --continueOnError               Continue on error when registering files.
       --destinationDirectory string   Location of source code in container.
       --dryRun                        Execute command without making any modifications.
+      --enableSchedule                Enable the schedule if the files contain schedulable launchplan.
       --force                         Force use of version number on entities registered with flyte.
   -h, --help                          help for files
       --k8ServiceAccount string       Deprecated.
 Please use --K8sServiceAccount